-Josh Barnette is an attorney in the firm’s Lexington office.
+Josh Barnette is an attorney in the firm’s Atlanta and Lexington offices.
 He is a member of the Torts & Insurance Practice Service Group and an affiliate member of the Business Litigation Service Group.
 Josh focuses his practice on torts, insurance, white collar criminal defense, civil rights, products liability, and general business litigation.

 Diversity Committee, Member